Go Ad-Free

 A Word of Caution:

 Remember, too much alcohol in any form is bad!
 People often drink more than they think.
-The sweet spot is between 1 to 7 drinks a week!
+The sweet spot is probably somewhere between 1 to 7 drinks a week!
 That is referred to as “light” drinking.
 And please keep in mind that alcohol can interact with many medications to cause more problems.

 If you do not drink, do not start!
 No one should begin drinking based on this kind of research.
 If you have a glass of wine with dinner, the way many people in Italy or France do, that may be good for your heart.
 More than that, though, could be detrimental, especially as people age.